MattJEvansDev/servicetemplate/README.md

 The concept is taken from Sam Newman's "Building Microservices".

 As well as making it quicker for you to get up and running with your service.
 It also aims to provide:
+* A common approach to inter-service communication
 * A common approach to logging
+* A default fallback strategy for external calls - **TODO**
 * A common approach to authentication - **TODO**
 * A common approach to metrics
 * Anything else useful that is not domain specific !